-The CDC defines cholesterol as a necessary, waxy, fat-like substance in the body.
+The defines cholesterol as a necessary, waxy, fat-like substance in the body.
 While it’s certainly important for the body to function, problems arise when too much cholesterol appears in the blood and starts to stack up in the walls of arteries.

 If this prevents blood from pumping to the heart, it can be a serious cause of cardiovascular disease and stroke.